rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 The result is as follows

-* We have established communication between the packages deployment in the cloud (as they are  considered as being in the same local area network)
+* We have established communication between the packages deployed in the cloud (as they are in the same local area network)

 {{%notice info%}}